ninchistudios/DCS_Missions/OpDiscoBall/SY/README-DB-SY.md

 * To locate and destroy the warfighting capability of the IRG
 * To maintain ROE so as to preserve positive relations with Iranian regular forces and civilians

-The players are armed reconnaissance pilots of the recently raised Australian 163 Squadron, deployed aboard the HMAS Adelaide LHD in support of the 7th Brigade.
-Due to ongoing operational issues with the Tiger ARH, 163 Sqn was raised with the OH58D Kiowa Warrior and SA342 Gazelle platforms.
+The players are armed reconnaissance pilots of the recently raised Australian 163 Squadron, deployed aboard the new Queen Elizabeth Class carrier HMAS Coffs Harbour in support of the 7th Brigade.
+Due to ongoing operational issues with the Tiger ARH, 163 Sqn was raised with the OH58D Kiowa Warrior, AH-64D and SA342 Gazelle platforms.
 The squadron has been supplemented with a number of US, French and British Instructor Pilots to accelerate operational readiness.

 SITUATION - FRIENDLY

-The Persian Gulf Campaign Area has been divided into columns of longitude, with each column AO the responsibility of a coalition partner or group.
+The Syrian Campaign Area has been divided into rows of latitude, with each row AO the responsibility of a coalition partner or group.
 The primary coalition partners and their AOs are:

-* Misc NATO Members: West of 53°E
+* Misc NATO Members:
-* UK & Canada: 53°E to 55°E
+* UK & Canada:
-* USA & Israel: 55°E to 57°E
+* USA & Israel:
-* Australia & NZ: 57°E to 58°E
+* Australia & NZ:
-* France & Spain: East of 58°E
+* France & Spain:

 Australia/New Zealand contingent: Task Force Disco Ball